maff/lvmsnapshot/README.markdown

 lvmsnapshot.sh
 ==============

-A simple bashscript to automatically create and mount LVM snapshots.
+A shellscript to automatically create and mount LVM snapshots.
 See this [post](http://maff.ailoo.net/2009/07/backup-virtual-machines-lvm-snapshots-ftplicity-duplicity/) for details.